Akshat4112/akshat4112.github.io/content/about.md

 Other works
 ------
-Intel software innovator, member of board of studies at OP Jindal University, author with packt publications, and Kaggle 3x expert.
+Intel software innovator, member of the board of studies at OP Jindal University, author with Packt publications, and Kaggle 3x expert.